Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 ## Scaffolding 🏗

-Just like a real scaffolding in a building construction site, let's create a quick structure for our project - the skeleton for our application!
+Just like a real scaffolding in a building construction site, let's create a quick structure for our project, the skeleton for our application!

 We're going to write a simple [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) structure for a page, where we'll show the "Buy me a coffee" button.

-Start by creating a project directory in your operating system, for example, a directory called `Plug-buy-me-coffee` in your [home directory](https://en.wikipedia.org/wiki/Home_directory), or your favourite projects directory.
+Start by creating a project directory in your operating system, for example, a directory called `Plug-buy-me-coffee` in your [home directory](https://en.wikipedia.org/wiki/Home_directory), or your favourite project directory.

 In the project directory, create a new file named `index.html`, with the following content and save it!